-When the world’s best golfers arrive at the majestic Augusta National for The Masters this April, they will tread fairways and fire into greens created by a Yorkshire born Scot called Dr Alister MacKenzie.
+When the world’s best golfers arrive at the majestic Augusta National (opens in new tab) each year for The Masters (opens in new tab), they tread fairways and fire into greens created by a Yorkshire-born Scot called Dr Alister MacKenzie.
 Between 1907 and his death in 1934 he became one of history’s most skilful and prolific golf course architects.

 Born in Wakefield, Yorkshire in 1870, MacKenzie attended Queen Elizabeth Grammar School in Wakefield then Cambridge University from where he graduated with degrees in chemistry, medicine and natural science.
 He joined his father’s medical practice but was soon called away to serve in the second Boer War.
 During the posting MacKenzie developed an aptitude for camouflage – a skill he would go on to use with some aplomb as a golf course designer.